-See how to spruce up your hallway bathroom by learning how to build a modern board and batten accent wall treatment using the gorgeous teal hue of BEHR PREMIUM PLUS® Interior Paint in Dragonfly PPU12-03 from BEHR’s 2020 Color Trends.
+INSIDE : See how to spruce up your hallway bathroom by learning how to build a modern board and batten accent wall treatment using the gorgeous teal hue of BEHR PREMIUM PLUS® Interior Paint in Dragonfly PPU12-03 from BEHR’s Color Trends.

 I have been wanting refresh our hallway bathroom for a long time.
 However, I wasn’t ready to completely renovate it just yet.
 So, I decided to partner with my favorite paint brand—Behr—and begin phase 1 of our bathroom refresh.
 I also completed my first-ever solo power-tool project and could not be more thrilled with the outcome!

-And have you seen BEHR’s Color of the Year: Back to Nature S340-4?
-It’s a restorative and meadow-inspired green, and I may just need to head over to Home Depot again and find a place to use that color soon!
+And have you seen BEHR’s Color of the Year: Green Back to Nature S340-4?!!
+It’s a restorative and meadow-inspired green, I may just need to find a place to use that color soon.

 Let’s take a quick peek at my “before” bathroom.
 We have a few must-stay items, namely our very Southwest saltillo tile (a burnt orange color) and our current blush pink fixtures (toilet, tub and sink).
 I thought the teal in Dragonfly PPU12-03 complemented the orange tones in the room.

-How do I make a modern board and batten wall?
+How to make a modern board and batten wall?

 Prior to starting this project, I drew out and decided on my dimensions for each piece of my board and batten wood treatment.